<< Return to Dairy Services page

 Egg Collection & Washing

-In most commercial operations, eggs drop automatically from the hens’ cages to a conveyor belt below where they are taken to a machine for washing.
+In most modernized commercial operations, eggs drop from the hens laying boxes to a conveyor where they are taken to a machine for washing.
 To clean and sanitize the eggs, a machine washes them in water heated to more than 90°F with a special cleaning solution.
 Once the eggs are washed, they are rotated as they pass by to look for dirt spots.
 If an egg is detected with dirt spots, the egg is routed back to the washer.
-In some cases, oil is used to protect shell eggs and is applied in a manner that prevents egg contamination and preserves egg quality.

 In modern operations, to detect shell cracks, eggs are checked sonically.
-In a matter of seconds, tiny probes tap each egg 16 times and ‘listen’ for the sound it makes.
-A fully intact egg has a high pitch and a sustained ring.
-A thud indicates a crack and the egg won’t be packed.
+In a matter of seconds, tiny probes tap each egg and 'listen' for the different sound a cracked egg makes.

-Once washed and determined whole, the eggs are packaged and shipped.
-Each package must be determined to be clean and in good condition, mold free and without offensive odors, and sufficiently strong and durable to protect eggs from damage during normal distribution.
+Once washed the eggs are packaged and shipped.
+Each package must be determined to be clean, in good condition and sufficiently strong to protect eggs from damage during distribution.

 Egg Quality Grade

-The interior and exterior quality of an egg, referred to as the grade (AA, A, B), is determined by a process called candling.
+The interior and exterior quality of an egg, referred to as the grade (AA, A, B, or Ungraded), is determined by a process called candling.
 The candling light allows the user to grade the interior quality of the egg.
+Ungraded is a grade.
+Eggs labeled Ungraded must still be candled to remove defective eggs.

 The following combination of factors is used to determine the grade of an egg:

-• Air cell.
+- Air cell.
 The size of the air cell is another factor used to determine the grade of the egg.
 When an egg is first laid, it has a very small air cell or none at all.
-As the internal temperature of the egg drops, the liquids contract more than the shell.
-As a result of this contraction, the inner membrane separates from the outer to form an air space.
-As the egg ages this air cell becomes bigger due to the escape of gas and evaporation of water from the egg.
+As the egg ages this air cell becomes bigger mostly due to the escape of gas and evaporation of water from the egg.

 Higher grade eggs have a very shallow air cell.
 In AA quality eggs, the air cell may not exceed 1/8 inch in depth.
 Eggs of A quality may have air cells over 3/16 inch in depth.
 There is no limit on air cell size in Grade B.

-• Blood and meat spots can also be detected by the candling light.
+- Blood and meat spots can also be detected by candling light.
 The presence of large spots will downgrade an egg.

 Egg Weights